 4. Skipping IT and Strategy

-Together these are worth 15% of the exam — that is about 10-11 items.
+IT and Business Strategy are not weighted as separate MAS areas under Res 30, but they still show up on exam day.
 These are usually the easiest questions on the exam.
 Spending a few days reviewing IT and strategy concepts can be the difference between 74% and 76%.

 5. Calculator Errors